Why is atmospheric pressure so important to the forecast?

 The Bermuda High is a ridge anchored in the Atlantic Ocean near Bermuda for much of the summer.

-This ridge has a significant effect on hurricanes’ and tropical storms' tracks in the Atlantic Ocean and the Gulf of Mexico, depending on the size and location of the high.
+This ridge has a significant effect on hurricane and tropical storm tracks in the Atlantic Ocean and the Gulf of Mexico, depending on the size and location of the high.
 A minor ridge allows storms to pass up the Eastern Seaboard or curve out to sea, while a stronger ridge that sits farther west will push hurricanes into the Gulf of Mexico.
 As it transitions to the east in the winter, it becomes known as the Azores High.

 North Pacific High